A New Versatile Code for Gamma-Ray Monte-Carlo Radiative Transfer

 \subsection{Background and Method}

-SNe Ia explodes the the TNR of $^{12}$C and $^{16}$O, which primarily form $^{56}$Ni.
+SNe Ia explode as the TNR of $^{12}$C and $^{16}$O, which primarily forms $^{56}$Ni.
 The high amount of $^{56}$Ni later decays into $^{56}$Co and $^{56}$Fe, which robustly emits $\gamma$-ray photons through electron capture ($^{56}$Ni, $^{56}$Co) and $\beta^+$-decay ($^{56}$Co).
 Small amount of $^{57}$Ni and $^{55}$Co are synthesized in the inner part of the star and some $^{48}$Cr in the outer ejecta.
 To present how the SN Ia model emits $\gamma$-ray photons, we consider the classical W7 model \citep{Nomoto1984}.
-The model considers the nuclear runaway of a near-Chandrasekhar mass WD $\sim 1.4~M_{\odot}$ where the burning is spread by a ``fast" turbulent flame, which scales with local convective velocity.
+The model considers the nuclear runaway of a near-Chandrasekhar mass WD $\sim 1.4~M_{\odot}$ where the burning is spread by a ``fast" turbulent flame, which scales with the local convective velocity.
 As discussed in the introduction, the observational data does not point at a unique explosion model.
-Despite limitation exists in pure turbulent deflagration models, the W7 model has shown many interesting features which represent the general behaviour of typical SNe Ia, and has been used for $\gamma$-ray spectral synthesis in the literature \citep{Milne2004}.
+Despite limitations exist in the pure turbulent deflagration models, the W7 model has shown many interesting features which represent the general behaviour of typical SNe Ia, and has been used for $\gamma$-ray spectral synthesis in the literature \citep{Milne2004}.

 The structure of the post-explosion WDs is still compact.
 The density and temperature are smooth due to the absence of supersonic detonation.
 There are small bumps in the density and temperature near the surface due to the sharp density gradient.
 The velocity near the surface reaches a few $\times 10^4$ km for the very outer part.
 In Figure \ref{fig:w7_init_model} we plot the initial hydrodynamical profile and the composition after the explosion for some representative isotopes.